y14e/accordion-ts/README.md

 #### destroy

-Destroys the accordion instance and cleans up all event listeners.
+Destroys the instance and cleans up all event listeners.

 ```ts
 accordion.destroy(isForce);